-A collection of recent videos featuring Cherrybrook Technology High School and CTHS students and staff may be found here.
-To view in full screen mode click on the full screen symbol next to “vimeo”.
+A collection of videos featuring Cherrybrook Technology High School and CTHS students and staff may be found here.
+(Note: if you are using Safari you will need to “pop-out” the video in order to view it.
+Click on the symbol in top right corner of the frame.)

 CTHS Sleepout 2018